ajainvivek/react-memory/README.md

 #### Sensory Memory

 Sensory memory is the shortest-term element of memory.
 It has the ability to retain data only for the duration of component lifecycle.
 On component unmount the value resets to its initial state.
+The sensory value is tightly coupled with component by referencing dynamic key `_sensory` followed by unique name;

 #### Short Term (Working) Memory